evilbocchi/vscode-rbxts-jest/README.md

 npm test       # builds and invokes demo/runTests.js
 ```

 `demo/runTests.js` deploys `demo/place.rbxl` to the Roblox Cloud experience specified by the environment variables and then runs `src/runTests.ts`.
 This file requires `@rbxts/jest` and exposes any failures through stdout, which the extension parses.
-Adapt this structure for your own experience by editing `demo/runTests.ts` or pointing `rbxts-jest.demoPath` at your project.
+Adapt this structure for your own experience by editing `demo/runTests.ts` or pointing `rbxts-jest.rbxtsProjectPath` at your project.

 ## Development
 Interested in hacking on the extension itself?